theolsson/theolsson.github.io/README.md

     </p>
     <p>
-      The following semester I crunched a math course to be eligible for Vocational university - in Sweden called
+      The following semester I crunched a math course to be eligible for vocational university - in Sweden called
       <a href="https://www.yrkeshogskolan.se/in-english" target="_blank"
-        >Yrkeshögskola</a
+        >yrkeshögskola</a
       >.
 I was accepted and spent 2 years studying to become a web developer, which included an internship working as a full-stack developer for
       <a href="https://www.hogia.se/int/" target="_blank">Hogia </a>
     </p>
     <p>
-      While I am actively seeking a role as a frontend, backend, or full-stack developer whilst working as a volunteer, I am also preparing to apply for university in fall 2026 to work my way towards a bachelor's degree in computer science and/or software engineering as a backup plan should I not find employment before then
+      I am currently seeking a role as a frontend-, backend-, or full-stack-developer whilst working as a volunteer.
+I am also preparing to apply to start university in fall 2026 to work my way towards a bachelor's degree in computer science or software engineering as a backup plan should I not find employment before then
     </p>
   </section>